MaximoMoyer/Favorite-Projects-During-School/README.md

 # MyProjects

 This is a repository that shows a small selection of my ML, Web Development/scraping, and multi-class Java projects.
+If I had to chose one project for you to click on it would be Bitcoin_Transaction_Prediction - this was a cool one!

 ## Projects in this repository